dustincys/en-1/_posts/2013-08-2-bioconductor-2013.md

 ```

 ### Install the Old or New R Version at Offical Website
-After checking out your PC environment, now you could install the new R version from http://cran.rstudio.com/ or old R version from [R Source](http://cran.r-project.org/sources.html).
+After checking out your PC environment, now you could install the new R version from [R](http://cran.rstudio.com/) homepage or old R version from [R Source](http://cran.r-project.org/sources.html).
 And you could decompress the R source code zip file on your PC.

 #### Unzip the R Source Code Zip File